Ernesto Buonaiuti

-Ernesto Buonaiuti (June 25, 1881 – April 20, 1946) was an Italian historian, philosopher of religion, Catholic priest and anti-fascist.
+Ernesto Buonaiuti (June 25, 1881 – April 20, 1946) was an Italian historian, philosopher of religion, former Catholic priest and anti-fascist.
 He lost his chair at the University of Rome owing to his opposition to the Fascists.
 As a scholar in History of Christianity and religious philosophy he was one of the most important exponents of the modernist current.

 Life

 Buonaiuti was born in Rome on April 24, 1881.
 He was ordained priest on December 19, 1903, and began his studies working with the historian of religion Salvatore Minocchi.
 He made use of the positive method in his study of early Christianity in his book Il cristianesimo primitivo e la Politica imperiale romana ("Primitive Christianity and Roman Imperial Politics", 1911).
 From 1906 to 1908 he was the archivist of the Sacred Congregation of Apostolic Visitation.